Paying your fees

 Annual fee increases

 The University’s fees are reviewed annually.
 The estimated fees in your Offer of Place are based on the fees at the time of issuing the Offer.
-Tuition, insurance, and levy fees are subject to increase each academic year.
+Tuition, insurance, and levy fees are subject to change, and may increase each academic year

 Paying by instalment

-New international students or students starting a new degree or programme need to pay most initial study costs upfront.
+New international students or students starting a new degree or programme need to pay all study costs upfront.

 If you are paying by an international student loan, email our financial administrator to see whether you can apply for an instalment plan.